 - half of an avocado, diced

-- Add olive oil to a small saucepan and heat over medium-high heat.
+- Make the beans.
+Add olive oil to a small saucepan and heat over medium-high heat.
 Add onions and sauté 1 minute; add garlic.
 Add beans, cumin, oregano and chipotle and bring to a boil then reduce heat to medium-low and simmer for 20 minutes.
 Keep warm.

-- Mix the yogurt, salt, sugar, zest, green onion, cilantro and jalapenño in a small bowl.
+- Make the sauce.
+Mix the yogurt, salt, sugar, zest, green onion, cilantro and jalapenño in a small bowl.
 Refrigerate for at least 30 minutes.

-- To assemble the bowl, divide the rice between two medium-sized bowls.
+- Assemble the bowl.
+To assemble the bowl, divide the rice between two medium-sized bowls.
 Top each bowl with chicken, black beans, queso fresco, pico and avocado.
 Add the desired amount of Lime Cilantro Sauce.
 Serve immediately.

 Cooking time for this recipe assumes you’ve made the Spicy Mexican Chicken ahead of time.
 If you are making it at the same time, I’d add about 10 minutes to your total time to allow the chicken to cool before you shred it.